 Smooth, Precise Tooth Removals

 There comes a time for many patients during their oral health journey when common restorative dentistry treatments are no longer helpful and tooth extraction is inevitable.
 It’s never a fun experience to lose your natural teeth – in fact, the thought of it can be downright depressing.
 Despite your hesitation, though, you shouldn’t delay treatment by any means.
 If left untreated, the infection can spread from the affected tooth or teeth to other healthy teeth and cause even more serious problems down the road.
 Your affected tooth could also be holding up important treatment or procedures at our dental office or hinder the overall functionality of your mouth.

 Whatever the case is, Drs.
-Mohanna, Georgy, and MacLeod are here to make tooth extractions in our Glenpool, OK dental office as painless and simple as possible with their precise, effective care that puts your comfort first.
+Mohanna and Georgy are here to make tooth extractions in our Glenpool, OK dental office as painless and simple as possible with their precise, effective care that puts your comfort first.
 At our Glenpool-based dental office, we’re committed to giving you every reason to smile.

 Why Choose 918 Dentist of Glenpool for Tooth Extractions?